 - Inheritance – If you were to pass away, would your family/heirs be able to access your coins?
 If this concerns you, consider reading Cryptoasset Inheritance Planning by Pamela Morgan for best practices.

 - Running your own node – See my article, Why Should I Run a Bitcoin Node? and then look into setting up your bitcoin node to do your own validation.
 If you’re using a Trezor, Ledger or other hardware wallet with default set up, moving over to using your own node gives you more privacy.
 Good options here are nodl, myNode, Ronin Dojo, RaspiBlitz.

 - Multi signature – If you want to improve your security beyond a single signature set up, then Casa or Unchained Capital offer easy, guided multi signature setup (Disclosure: Unchained Capital is a sponsor of my podcast).
 Note, it is also possible to DIY multi sig with Electrum or Caravan by Unchained Capital, however this is not recommended unless you’re at an advanced level.

 Still need help?
 Book a consulting call

 If you’re a bit unsure on how to put this into practice, Ketan and I offer video call consulting.
 There’s no obligation to pay, simply bitcoin tip us whatever you think it was worth at the end of the call.
-Click on over to Webinars to book in a session.
+Click on over to Consulting to book in a session.